 - Café gallery — Located in the second floor Learning Commons, this space includes two area galleries — one near Julian’s Cafè and the other in the larger lounge area.
 Both spaces feature gallery rail systems and track lighting and are suitable for framed two-dimensional works.
 Artwork must be ready to mount with wires attached.

-- Promotional display space — The library has a small display case and bulletin board that can be reserved for campus event and student club information, at the top of the second floor landing.
+The library also has a small display case and enclosed bulletin board that can be reserved for campus event and student club information, at the top of the second floor landing.

 - Due to the open nature of the library’s public spaces, neither the University nor the library can assume responsibility for the security of exhibit items.